Global payments

 Freelancers and companies that deal with international marketplaces frequently use Payoneer.
 It supports several currencies and provides worldwide receiving accounts.

-Users may have to deal with several charge levels, and settlement timeframes usually take two to three days.
+Users may have to deal with several charge levels, and settlement timeframes that usually take two to three days.

 4. PayPal